gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Sploosh.*
 "Judging from the volume,
-and the fact that the frogs have all stopped burping, it is probably both large and dangerous.
+and the fact that the frogs have fallen silent and are attempting to flee, it is probably both large and dangerous.
 We should adjust course."

 They picked their way hurriedly toward higher ground.
-It brought them closer to the highway, but Maddy decided wearily that she was less afraid of Lasercase and the other bots than she was of anything that could survive in the polluted river.
+It brought them closer to the highway, but Maddy was less afraid of Lasercase and the other bots than she was of anything that could survive in the polluted river.

 "I'm hungry," Sindy whined.